We know business is tougher than ever right now. We also know that amazing, world-changing businesses will be built during the crisis.

 We’re also running five free, day-long business boot camps across the country to find the UK’s most exciting new startups before The Pitch Final in November.

 “Every year, we see The Pitch finalists trying to solve some of the biggest challenges we face, from mental health to tackling food waste.
-There’s no doubt the UK’s entrepreneurs are going to step up in the wake of the coronavirus crisis too,” said Chris Goodfellow, founder of Box 2 Media, which runs The Pitch.
+There’s no doubt the UK’s entrepreneurs are going to step up in the wake of the coronavirus crisis too,” said Chris Goodfellow, founder of Inkwell, which runs The Pitch.